ucan-wg/awake/README.md

 The temporary key is an RSA-OAEP key due to its ubquity, including support for non-extractable private keys in the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web\_Crypto\_API).
 A non-extractable key is RECOMMENDED whenever supported by the host platform.

+DHKE is not used because it's not supported in the WebCrypto API with a trusted key type.
+As soon as Curve25519 or similar are available, AWAKE will almost certainly switch to that.

 ## Why not ECC?